 How battery power is used at maximum speed

-Putting your e-bike on full power setting does not only discharge your battery faster but also overheats the rechargeable battery cells.
-The distance of the trip as well as capacity of the battery, determines the ideal power settings.
+Putting your e-bike on a full power setting does not only discharge your battery faster but also overheats the rechargeable battery cells.
+The distance of the trip as well as the capacity of the battery determines the ideal power settings.

 While some riders use NORMAL power and ECO modes, some conserve, and some rather save their battery power for the last half of their trips.
 Again, a rider’s behavior influences the way he or she switches power while riding.